diethardsteiner/diethardsteiner.github.io/_posts/2016-11-26-PDI-Streamlined-Data-Refinery.md

 ...
 ```

 Now clearly the product dimension has nothing to do with date, so how did we end up in this situation?
 What did we miss?
+I couldn't resolve this issue in the file based setup (Dec 2016).

+## My Thoughts on SDR

 Having this synergy between the different products is a real benefit.
 The ease of creating and publishing a model to the server from within PDI is a real treat.
 If you then consider that these all the steps support **metadata injection** and most of the settings of the **job entries** can be parameter driven, then you realise that the opportunities are vast.

-## My Thoughts on SDR

-From my point of view SDR is a very interesting concept and has been for the most part nicely implemented by Pentaho.
+From my point of view **SDR** is a very interesting concept and has been for the most part nicely implemented by Pentaho.
 I've been working with Pentaho products for over 10 years and SDR brings a lot of advantages, especially an easier way to develop solutions.

 Certainly, there is still room for improvement: Not all Cube definitions are supported (e.g. aggregations are missing).
 What I feel is still a bit a hurdle is that the **AppBuilder** and **PDI** are still two compeletely different applications.
 I can understand that for newbies switching between these two applications when building a SDR solution is a bit of a headache as well as a challenge.
 Certainly, with the recent announcement of **WebSpoon** (PDI's web-interface - a prototype and currently not supported by Pentaho) a tighter integration might be on the horizon within the next 2 to 3 years.